Extraction in Greenville, SC

 Contact a Greenville, SC Dentist About Your Extraction

-If you are suffering from tooth pain, come see us at Dr. Carl Burton, DMD PA.
+If you are suffering from tooth pain, come see us at Dr. H. Carl Burton Jr, DMD, DMD PA.
 If you have a child with their wisdom teeth coming in, it may be time to visit the dentist.
-At Dr. Carl Burton’s practice, you will meet a compassionate, experienced oral surgeon.
+At Dr. H. Carl Burton Jr, DMD’s practice, you will meet a compassionate, experienced oral surgeon.